dafny-lang/dafny/docs/HowToFAQ/FAQPreconditionLabels.md

 made at the point of the `reveal` statement.

-Note that if the `reveal` statement is in a `by` block of an assert-by statement, then the revealing is limited to the proof of the corresponding `assert`.
+Note that if the `reveal` statement is in a `by` block of an `assert by` statement, then the revealing is limited to the proof of the corresponding `assert`.

 These same rules apply to labeled `assert` statements.